JMSkelton/VASP-GPU-Benchmarking/Scripts/README.md

 ```

 The optional `--skip_scf_cycles=N` argument can be used to exclude the first *N* SCF steps from the average cycle time.

+`PadCSV.py` is a utility script, again called from the command line; type `PadCSV.py -h` for usage instructions.

 N.B.
 The default `python` on Balena does not have the `argparse` module imported by `GetTimings.py` - use the distribution provided by the `python/2.7.8` module instead.